kailash-manasarovar/statement/docs/timeline/2024/october.md

 ### Cigarette smoke the first week I move in

-- Incidentally, in the first weeks I moved into Carrer Furs I could smell cigarette smoke in my bedroom.
+- Incidentally, in the first weeks I moved into Carrer Furs in December 2021 I could smell cigarette smoke in my bedroom.
 - I assumed it was Marie Carmen next door, who smoked like a chimney, but it was confusing because my bedroom was the room furthest away from her apartment.
 - My bedroom wall, and bed, backed onto apartment number 18.
 - Not only that, but I could smell the cigarette smoke even with the bedroom door shut.